Internal information Animal Ecology

 Insect lab: responsible person: Johanna L Rönn

 Molecular lab: We have a well-equipped molecular lab.
-If you want to do some work there you have to contact Reija Dufva or Gunilla Engström, who are responsible for the lab.
-They will introduce you to the routines and safety rules at the lab, and for safety reasons no one is allowed to work in the lab without this introduction.
+If you want to do some work there you have to contact Gunilla Engström, who is responsible for the lab.
+She will introduce you to the routines and safety rules at the lab, and for safety reasons no one is allowed to work in the lab without this introduction.

 We have our own envelopes with postage paid, and with the department and UU name on it.
 Please note that these envelopes are for work letters only.
 Private use of the envelopes is therefore not allowed.

-When you need anything to be ordered you shall contact Reija Dufva or Gunilla Engström for information.
+When you need anything to be ordered you shall contact Gunilla Engström for information.
 If you order yourself, be aware of the Uppsala University "ramavtal".
-You also have to use the reference code 146INE and your name along with the order.
+You also have to use the right reference code (see the economy pages of IEG) and your name along with the order.
 Since all invoices are handled electronically the reference code is necessary for the invoice to find our department.
 Exceptions are invoices from other countries.
 These invoices shall be handed over to the administrator at the department.
-The invoices from the suppliers are sent directly for scanning to: Uppsala universitet, FE112, 838 80 Hackås

 PACKAGE AND MAIL DELIVERY